Medicare and Speech-Language Pathologists in Private Practice Frequently Asked Questions

 Medicare enrollment requirements

-What can I do now to prepare to be a Medicare provider?
+What should I do to become a Medicare provider?

 As a first step, speech-language pathologists interested in enrolling in the Medicare program should obtain a National Provider Identifier (NPI), if they have not already done so.
 CMS offers more information on the NPI, including a